Skip to Content

 Not to toot my own horn, but this Mexican shredded chicken is so good, a little lime juice and cilantro is about everything you need for amazing tacos.
 You could also add a little freshly diced white onion and hit them with some fat free Greek yogurt like my Brushfire tacos.

-My chicken and cheese air fryer taquitos and air fryer chicken quesadillas recipes both use this chicken.
-It would also work great as a filling for my baked chicken tacos or worked into something like my black bean and corn quesadillas.
+My air fryer chicken quesadillas use this chicken, and it would also work great as a filling for my baked chicken tacos.

-And if you’re feeling extra creative, you could work it into my buffalo chicken empanadas in place of the buffalo chicken or make some of my low calorie tortilla chips for nachos.
+If you’re feeling extra creative, you could work it into my cheesy chicken burritos in place of the rotisserie chicken or make some of my low calorie tortilla chips for nachos.
 Check out my pulled pork nachos for a great example of chips to shredded chicken ratio.

 baked chicken tacos, black bean and corn quesadillas, and pulled pork nachos